 If you have assets, you need asset protection, especially as part of your estate plan.
 Even if you do not have any significant debts, you never know when a claim against your assets may arise.
 The best time to protect your assets is before a claim emerges.

 In many cases, you can also do your asset protection planning as part of your estate planning.
-Based in Jericho, NY, the Law Offices of Steven M. Adler, PLLC offers estate planning and asset protection services throughout New York.
+Based in Jericho, NY, the Adler Law offers estate planning and asset protection services throughout New York.